zedMar65/music-player/converter/README.md

 The errors are logged in the browser's console window.

 Experiencing an error while converting a note skips the conversion of that note and does not include it in the output.
 All other succesfully converted notes in the same and other chords will still be converted and outputed.

+Be aware that line and note numbers that are outputed in the console are counted starting from 0.
+That means, that `line 0` means the first line and `line 5` means the fourth.